xbeat/Machine-Learning/README.md

 Introduction to GraphRAG

 GraphRAG is an advanced approach to Retrieval-Augmented Generation (RAG) that leverages graph structures to enhance the performance of Large Language Models (LLMs).
 This method improves upon traditional RAG by capturing complex relationships between information nodes, leading to more accurate and context-aware responses.

+## The Exponential Growth of Large Language Models

+Model Pruning Fundamentals

+Neural network pruning aims to reduce model size by systematically removing weights based on their importance.
+The gradient-based approach evaluates each parameter's contribution to the loss function through first-order derivatives, enabling identification of non-critical weights for removal.

 ## Enhancing RAG Pipelines Key Techniques Using Python